 - Manufactured Home Recovery Fund (MHRF)

-The occupational licensing program laws and regulations of the Health and Safety Code and Department regulations apply to all manufacturers, distributors, dealers, and salespersons who manufacture and sell or lease new or used manufactured homes, mobilehomes, or commercial coaches within California.
+The OL program laws and regulations include part of the California Health and Safety Code and HCD regulations that apply to all manufacturers, distributors, dealers, and salespersons who manufacture and sell or lease new or used MH-units or CMs within California.

 Preliminary and Continuing Education Course Providers

-Find occupational licensing courses, providers, locations, how many hours and the type of continuing education available.
+Visit the Preliminary and Continuing Education Course Providers page for information on occupational licensing courses, providers, locations, number of hours, and the type of continuing education available.

-License Application Refusal or Suspension for Failure to Pay State Taxes
+License Refusal or Suspension for Failure to Pay State Taxes

 Frequently Asked Questions (FAQs)